-These devices require no power source and deal with coyotes humanely.
-You could also consider sectioning any land outside in such a way that coyotes wouldn’t really be able to get close to your animals to begin with.
+Coyote rollers are one tool you can use to help protect your donkeys and other animals.
+You install them on the tops of your fences.
+They require no power source and deal with coyotes humanely.
+You could also consider sectioning any land outside in such a way that coyotes wouldn’t really be able to get close to your animals, to begin with.

-Miniature donkeys will let you know if one gets close, because they don’t get along at all.
+Miniature donkeys will let you know a coyote gets close because they don’t get along at all.
 That means you might get some extra time to take your animals away from the local wildlife.

 Why Do Donkeys Hate Coyotes?

 Donkeys, regardless of their size, might look like a tasty treat to some coyotes.
 While domestic animals aren’t exactly part of a coyote’s regular diet, they’ll certainly look for any slow large mammals if they’re hungry enough.

 As a result, miniature donkeys have learned to defend themselves and this kind of joint animosity has not made the two animals the best of friends.
 Notably, donkeys will start to bray if they feel threatened.

 Some scientists and farmers I’ve found online believe that donkeys first started to bray as a way to communicate with one another over long distances in desert locations.
 Quite a few donkeys can bray for almost half a minute, which is usually enough to call for help.

 If you hear your donkey often complaining like this, then there’s a chance that your property isn’t safe from wild animals.
 You’ll want to make sure to take some measures to ensure that your donkeys aren’t going to suffer an attack.

 Then again, in some cases, you might find that your animals aren’t at all above fighting back!

 You may find that your miniature donkeys prefer to just bray wildly whenever they sense danger since that was the original way that they dealt with potentially violent situations.
 It’s a call to all the nearby pack animals that there’s something out there that they don’t feel safe around.